 - 2014-present day Infographics are used in classrooms and businesses to educate, entertain, and engage!

 Why are infographics so popular?

-Want to use the full infographic?
-Feel free to download it!
-We’d really appreciate a quick note on attribution or link to this blog post though.
+If you’d like to use the infographic below, we’d really appreciate a quick note on attribution or a link to this blog post.

 It’s your turn to make history and share your stories, ideas, and insights through infographics!